MalikAljabu/Job-Call-12724-Technical-Interview-Okose/Helm-Chart-Implementation-to-Deploy-JupyterHub/Live-Demo/README.md

 ```
 > ![Screenshort: Acr creation error](./images/acr-error.png)
 > ![Screenshort: Acr creation success](./images/acr-success.png)</br>
-> ⚠️ **_I could not maintain the naming convention here, because I was prompted by the az-cli, informing me that creating this container registry requires an all lower-case name type_**
+> ⚠️ **_I could not maintain the naming convention here, because I was prompted by the az-cli which informed  me that creating this container registry requires an all lower-case name type_**

 ### 7. Attach ACR to AKS Cluster (Optional, but Recommended)